 Trinity School at Meadow View competes in the Virginia Independent School Athletic Association.
 In their striking blue and gold uniforms, the boys participate in soccer, cross country, basketball and lacrosse, the girls in volleyball, cross country, basketball and soccer.
 In recent years they have won state championships in boys’ lacrosse, and a state runner up in boys’ lacrosse and girls’ soccer.

-Ben Mysliwiec, class of 2014, scored 1,000 points during his high school basketball career.
+In 2014, senior Ben Mysliwiec, scored 1,000 points during his high school basketball career.

 The Tempest girls' soccer team won first runner-up in the VISSA Division II state tournament in 2010 and 2011.